fwaks/fwaks/README.md

 # fwaks

-Website about covid19 without ads that actually cites sources.
+Blog about statistics and covid19